Arbitration & Alternative Dispute Resolution Lawyer

 When business disputes arise, some often agree to resolve them through arbitration or other forms of alternative dispute resolution ("ADR") including good faith negotiations and mediation.
 In some instances, business contracts require parties to participate in ADR before they can bring their dispute in a court or before an arbitrator.

-If ADR is required, Russo Law can help you leverage the opportunity to resolve your disputes.
+If ADR is required, Russo Law LLC can help you leverage the opportunity to resolve your disputes.

 Should I arbitrate or mediate my business disputes?